Mikey Kenney drives in four RBI while Gretchen Aucoin adds three as well in Sunday's victory

 Texas Tech at Iowa State

 E-mail Coach Hays

-Hays quickly changed that in 2010, though, as he helped lead the Red Raiders to a 38-18 record, a 23-win improvement from the year before, as well as a seventh-place finish in the league standings.
-Tech picked up victories over No. 7 Oklahoma State, No. 19 Florida State, and No. 24 Baylor during the season, marking the first time the program had defeated a ranked opponent since the end of the 2007 campaign.
+Following his hire in May 2009, Hays spent the summer recruiting for that next spring where the Red Raiders, mixed with a group of returners and junior college transfers, finished 38-18 overall, a 23-win improvement from the previous season.
+Tech picked up victories over No. 7 Oklahoma State, No. 19 Florida State and No. 24 Baylor that year, marking the first time the Red Raiders had defeated a ranked opponent since the end of the 2007 season.

 With the majority of that squad returning the following year, the Red Raiders wrapped the 2011 campaign with a 42-16 overall record that marked the highest winning percentage in school history.
 It was also just Tech's second 40-win season all-time as the Red Raiders were also 45-19 in 1998.

 Hays became the program's first coach to lead the Red Raiders to multiple postseason appearances later in the year as Tech was the No. 2 seed in the Tucson Regional.
-After overcoming another first-day loss, Tech fell to host Arizona in the championship game.
+After falling to New Mexico State in the tournament opener, Tech rallied to defeat both Harvard and the Aggies to eventually meet host Arizona in the regional finale.

 Tech wrapped the regular season with a No. 23 ranking in the rating-percentage index (RPI) poll, seven spots higher from where it ended 2011.
 The Red Raiders also appeared in the top-25 rankings before closing the season by receiving votes for the second-straight season.